A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

 \textbf{High-level Semantics} As mentioned in Section~\ref{sec:PR}, raw LiDAR point clouds are textureless and in an irregular format compared to visual images.
 This constrains high-level robotics applications, such as scene understanding and moving object detection.
 Behley \emph{et al.}~\cite{behley2021ijrr} released a large semantic LiDAR dataset in 2019, named SemanticKITTI.
 SemanticKITTI contains point-wise annotated LiDAR scans, and multiple semantic-related benchmarks for on-road autonomous navigation.
 A backbone network RangeNet++~\cite{milioto2019rangenet++} and a semantic LiDAR SLAM SuMa++~\cite{chen2019suma} are also released publicly trained on semantic information provided by SemanticKITTI.
 The SemanticKITTI focuses on on-road robotic perception tasks, and we also note that there exists an off-road semantic LiDAR dataset, named RELLIS-3D~\cite{jiang2021rellis}.
 RELLIS-3D also provides a full stack of multi-modal sensor data for field robotics research.
 The semantic information of LiDAR benefits both place recognition and pose estimation for global localization.
 In~\cite{kong2020semantic,vidanapathirana2021locus,pramatarov2022boxgraph}, semantics are used to construct a semantic-spatial graph for global descriptor extraction.
 It is validated that using semantic information can improve place recognition performance under this graph representation.
-Beyond the semantic representations, semantic-aided ICP is formulated for LiDAR odometry~\cite{chen2019suma} and global point cloud alignment~\cite{li2021ssc}.
+Semantic information is also used to improve the performance of LiDAR odometry~\cite{chen2019suma} and global point cloud registration~\cite{li2021ssc,yin2023segregator}.
+Beyond the point-level semantics, recent study~\cite{xia2023text2loc} also integrates natural language descriptors into the LiDAR place recognition, making the robot semantically understand the environments.